Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Polymorph selection

-Inspection of the polygon counts (d,h), the control-parameter histories (e,i), and the snapshots (g,k) provide insight into the selection strategies adopted by the networks.
-To select the 3.6.3.6 tiling (d--g) the network has induced a tendency for particles to leave the surface (small $\mu/\kt$) and for bonds to be moderately strong (moderate $\epsilon/\kt$).
+In \f{fig4}, inspection of the snapshots (a), the polygon counts (b), and the control-parameter histories (c) provide insight into the selection strategies adopted by the networks.
+To select the 3.6.3.6 tiling (left panels) the network has induced a tendency for particles to leave the surface (small $\mu/\kt$) and for bonds to be moderately strong (moderate $\epsilon/\kt$).
 The balance of these things appears to be such that trimers (3-gons), in which each particle has two engaged bonds, can form.
 Trimers serve as a building block for the 3.6.3.6 structure, which then forms hierarchically as the chemical potential is increased (and the bond strength slightly {\em decreased}).
 By contrast, the rhombic structure appears to be unable to grow because it cannot form hierarchically from collections of rhombi (which also contain particles with two engaged bonds): growing beyond a single rhombus involves the addition of particles via only one engaged bond, and these particles are unstable, at early times, to dissociation.

-To select the rhombic structure (h--k) the network selects moderate bond strength and concentrates the substrate by driving $\mu/\kt$ large.
+To select the rhombic structure (right panels) the network selects moderate bond strength and concentrates the substrate by driving $\mu/\kt$ large.
 In a dense environment it appears that the rhombic structure is more accessible kinetically than the more open 3.6.3.6 network.
 In addition, in a dense environment there is a thermodynamic preference for the more compact rhombic polymorph, a factor that may also contribute to selection of the latter.
+Note that simply causing $\mu/\kt$ to increase with time is not sufficient to produce the rhombic polymorph in high yield: early-generation networks adopt just such a strategy, but high yield for later generations requires a particular balance of bond strength and chemical potential.

-The microscopic network receives microscopic information periodically from the system, but the information it receives -- the number of particles with certain numbers of engaged bonds -- does not distinguish between the bulk forms of the two polymorphs.
-Moreover, the time network learns substantially similar protocols, albeit with slightly less effectiveness: in \f{fig5} we show that both microscopic and time networks evolve to promote the self-assembly of one polymorph or the other.
+The microscopic network receives information periodically from the system, but the information it receives -- the number of particles with certain numbers of engaged bonds -- does not distinguish between the bulk forms of the two polymorphs.
+Networks must therefore learn the relationships between these inputs, their resulting actions, and the final-time order parameter.
+The time network learns qualitatively similar protocols, albeit with slightly less effectiveness, with no access to the microscopic state of the system.